TopoSculpt: Betti-Steered Topological Sculpting of 3D Fine-grained Tubular Shapes: Introduction

-To deal with these challenges, we propose a novel framework, TopoSculpt, for the topological refinement of 3D fine-grained tubular structure modeling.
+To deal with these challenges, we propose a novel framework, TopoSculpt, for the topological refinement of 3D fine-grained tubular structure modeling, as demonstrated in Fig.\ref{fig:TopoSculpt_Glance}.
 The contributions of TopoSculpt are threefold: First, we introduce a holistic-view modeling strategy.
-We observe that complex volumetric structures in the voxel domain, such as airways, can be concisely characterized from a geometric perspective (e.g., the airway generally satisfies the attribute $\beta_{0}=1$).
+It is observed that complex volumetric structures in the voxel domain, such as airways, can be concisely characterized from a geometric perspective (e.g., the airway generally satisfies the attribute $\beta_{0}=1$).
 Building on this observation, we replace the conventional patch-wise training and sliding-window testing paradigm with a whole-region approach.
 Specifically, we feed entire image regions covering the complete target structures into the neural network $\mathcal{F}$, ensuring that the model captures the full spatial context of the input.
 This holistic perspective is critical for accurately determining the true topological characteristics of 3D shapes, both with respect to the ground truth during training and the predictions during inference.

 Second, TopoSculpt introduces a novel topological constraint that combines Betti number guidance with topological integrity preservation, referred to as Topological Integrity Betti (TIB).
 TIB is enforced on the basis of the holistic-view modeling strategy, since only by considering the entire structure can its global topology be accurately computed and preserved.
 After $\mathcal{F}$ is trained, it generates initial predictions on unseen test images, which are then iteratively refined.
 The Betti number guidance encourages the segmentation to conform to known topological priors (e.g., $\beta_{0}=1$ for airways).
 However, enforcing Betti number constraints alone may induce undesired structural changes and undermine the topological integrity, as shown in Fig.~\ref{fig:TopoSculpt_Framework}.a.2).
 To mitigate this, we introduce a topological integrity term that penalizes deviations from the original topology of the predicted segmentation.
 By jointly optimizing these two terms, TopoSculpt preserves the global topology of the entire structure while enhancing local topological correctness, as illustrated in Fig.~\ref{fig:TopoSculpt_Framework}.a.3) and detailed in Fig.~\ref{fig:TopoSculpt_Framework}.c).